Kozzmos/Data_Access/README.md

 # Data Access with MongoDB and Regex

 This repository provides a set of tools for accessing and manipulating data stored in MongoDB databases using Python.
 It includes functionalities for querying MongoDB collections using regular expressions (regex).

-This repository is still work in progress
+This repository is still a work in progress

 ## Features